WHAT ARE YOU ENTITLED TO?

 - Rented aids and appliances

-To apply for a VAT refund on aids and appliances, fill in claim form VAT 61A (pdf) .
+To apply for a VAT refund on aids and appliances, you need to complete form VAT61a

 You must make your claim within 4 years from the end of the taxable period in which you purchased the aid or appliance.
 Taxable periods within each year are:

 For example, a claim made in respect of an invoice issued in January 2016 must be made no later than February 2019.